Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 First and foremost, it can never be emphasized enough the need for dogs to be walked.
-Often, people that own a big yard or even a few acres of land claim that their dogs do not need to walk because they have plenty of space to run about and keep in exercise.
-Therefore, they adopt a dog and leave it there to wander possibly day and night and keep a clean conscience thinking that their dog is getting enough exercise and stimulation.
+Often, dog owners who own a big yard or even a few acres of land claim that their dogs do not need to walk because they have plenty of space to run about and keep in exercise.
+Therefore, they adopt a dog and leave it there to wander possibly day and night and keep a clean conscience thinking that their dog is getting enough exercise and mental stimulation.

 This is very wrong.
 Often dogs left on their own to wander outside are pretty bored, unsocial and sometimes they even become quite territorial, often even fence aggressive.
 Also it is easy to forget that dogs are socially-oriented beings that enjoy human companionship and seek it eagerly each day.

 However, one of the biggest problems in not walking dogs daily is the fact that the owners of these dogs are missing one crucial part of dog ownership: walking their dog the dog to keep him well exercised and social and to keep up a good bond.
 So walking is the first and most important form of exercise for dogs.
 You can skip the game of fetch or the game of Frisbee, but don't refrain from walking your dog!

-All potential dog owners first of all should realize what they are getting to before adopting a dog.
+All potential dog owners first of all should realize what they are getting into before adopting a dog.
 Dogs need regular exercise and owners must understand that.
 A dog cannot be parked in a yard all day long, be fed and then sent out again.
 Dogs are not used to that.
 In the wild, the ancestors of dogs used to walk an average of 10 hours a day hunting and stalking prey.
 Today, walks are evidently much shorter than that.
 Following are some (temporary) alternatives for dog walks if you are just too busy that day.

 Hire a Dog Walker